Nunthorpe railway station: Tees Valley Metro

 Starting in 2006, Nunthorpe was mentioned within the Tees Valley Metro scheme.
 This was a plan to upgrade the Tees Valley Line, and sections of the Esk Valley and Durham Coast Lines, to provide a faster and more frequent service across the North East of England.
 In the initial phases, the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rollingstock.
 The later phase would have introduced tram-trains to allow street running and further heavy rail extensions.

 As part of the scheme, Nunthorpe station would have received improved service to Hartlepool, possibly a street-running link to Guisborough and the Headland, with new rolling stock.

 However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
 Several stations eventually got their improvements and there is a possibility of improved rolling stock and services in the future which may affect Nunthorpe.

 Facilities

 The station is unstaffed.
 The main buildings still stand, but are now used as private residential accommodation.
 A waiting shelter is located on platform 2 (used by trains to Whitby and those that terminate here and return to Newcastle), whilst platform 1 has a canopied waiting area adjoining the main building, where there is an automated ticket machine.
 Digital CIS displays, timetable posters and a public telephone are provided to offer train running information.
 Step-free access is available to both platforms via the level crossing.

 Services

-Northern Trains operates the following general pattern, in trains per hour/day:
+As of the December 2025 timetable change, Northern Trains operates the following general pattern: